-- Housing £235 million: The Council will continue to maintain the Welsh Housing Quality Standard achieved in 2018, and over the lifetime of the HRA business plan the service will look to invest in 250 new council dwellings. - Leisure and Recreation £4 million: The colocation of libraries with other services continues and self-service technology enables our customers to make increased use of the resources. - Highways and Environment £77 million: The Council has a statutory duty to maintain the adopted highway, maintained at public expense in a safe condition for the passage of the user.
-The strategy will see £15.5 million invested in our Highway network over the next 5 years. - Waste Strategy- £5 million: Powys County Council faces stringent Welsh Government (WG) statutory recycling targets.
+- Housing £213 million: The Council will continue to maintain the Welsh Housing Quality Standard achieved in 2018, and over the lifetime of the HRA business plan the service will look to invest in 250 new council dwellings. - Leisure and Recreation £2 million: The colocation of libraries with other services continues and self-service technology enables our customers to make increased use of the resources. - Waste Strategy- £3 million: Powys County Council faces stringent Welsh Government (WG) statutory recycling targets.
 These are 64% for 2019-20 and 70% for 2024-25.
 In addition to this there is a target to reduce landfill to 10% by 2019-20 and 5% by 2024-25.
 This has required a step change in the way all local authorities approach waste and recycling.
 The continued capital investment in the Waste and Recycling service will ensure that the Council is able to meet the targets whilst obtaining maximum value from the service.